 Before You Enter

-The PleinAir Salon is an online art competition.
-We have 11 monthly cycles where we give away $1,100 each month to the top four winners.
-Each of the 19 monthly winners are then entered into the Annual competition where we give away over $21,000 to our top winners.
+The PleinAir Salon is an online art competition with 11 monthly cycles where we give away $1,100 each month to the top four winners.
+Each of the 23 monthly winners are then entered into the Annual competition where we give away over $21,000 to our top winners.

 Years ago our founder and publisher, Eric Rhoads, was visiting Elaine and Peter Adamas at the California Art Club, which is over 100 years old.
 They told him the story about how the club had become old and sleepy and near death when they came into membership.
 When elected to be the president and director of the club, they realized that one of the reasons the club was not succeeding is because the quality of art had fallen enough that collectors and buyers were no longer drawn to the art club shows.